If you're interested in a career in the pharmacy industry, there are multiple starting points to dive into the field.

 Overall, the industry needs certified pharmacy technicians who are detail-oriented and compassionate about helping others along their journey to their best health.

-Curious about pharmacy technician training?
-Head on over to our information page to learn more about our online pharmacy technician specialist program and how we place graduates with companies like Walgreens and CVS!
+Curious about pharmacy technician certification training?
+Head on over to our information page to learn more about our online pharmacy technician certification program and how we place graduates with companies like Walgreens and CVS!